 Birth Control is Great

 Contraception, is of course, something most women will come into contact with – no pun intended – at some point in their lives.
-Whether that be barrier methods, such as condoms and cervical caps, or hormonal methods, which include the pill, IUDs and implants, over 60 percent of us are actively using it.
+Whether that be barrier methods, such as condoms and cervical caps, or hormonal methods, which include the pill, IUDs and implants, over 60 percent of us are actively using some type of contraception.
 And we’re not all using to prevent pregnancy, either.
-Hormonal birth control can also help with heavy periods, acne and polycystic ovaries among other things.
+Hormonal contraception can also help with heavy periods, acne and polycystic ovaries among other things.

 Now, don’t get me wrong.
 I think that reversible contraception is one of humanity’s greatest achievements, alongside sushi and Brooklyn Nine-Nine.
 In all seriousness, empowering women to decide when, or even if, they have children is good for the entire planet.
 But as with all things female-related in medicine, there are some issues that you probably definitely weren’t aware of.
 I’ve been using it for 27 years, and I had no frickin’ idea.